-PhD in Occupational Science | Immersion Experiences
+Doctor of Philosophy (PhD) in Occupational Science | Immersion Experiences

 We believe that the wide-ranging content of our research programs prepares our PhD students as career scientists who can confidently make a valued contribution to interdisciplinary research groups.
 It also places the student squarely at the center of translational research that is at the forefront of health-related research.
 As such, we aim to provide rich immersion experiences by involving students in funded division research, but a variety of immersion experiences are available with all of our PhD program faculty: